By request, here’s a college planning timeline for homeschool high school.

 Before we start, let me remind you that there’s not ONE right way to homeschool high school.
 The following timeline is a suggestion.
 It can help you and your teens plan their high school years but be sure to adjust the timeline to fit each teen’s needs (and each family’s needs).

-BTW: A career (for non-college-bound teens) planning timeline for homeschool high school will go live next week.
+BTW: For a career (for non-college-bound teens) planning timeline for homeschool high school, click here.

 In my years as a homeschool advisor, I helped hundreds of teens chart their course through homeschooling high school and into college.
 There is a basic timeline for college-bound homeschool high schoolers that I helped guide along our local homeschoolers (and my own teens).
 Here it is (adjust at will):

 College Planning Timeline for Homeschool High School: Ninth Grade

 Ninth grade is about identifying interests, abilities and callings.
 Identifying these things will help guide the rest of your homeschool high school planning.

 This is a good time to sit down together and talk about it.
 Make a list.
 Read this post together and do make some plans to: